dxps/eda_go_kafka/p3__order_svc/order/readme.md

 ## Testing the Service

-1. Start a consumer for the Topic
+1. Start a consumer for the topic:

    ```shell
    $> $KAFKA_HOME/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic OrderReceived --from-beginning